KeyanSong/431-2018/software/packages.md

 2. Execute those commands by hitting Enter.

 3. Now, go to the **Packages** tab on the right side of your screen, and click on **Update**.

+4. This will bring up a dialog box.
+I usually click **Select All**, then click **Install Updates**.

+    - A popup box may appear, asking "Do you want to install from sources the packages which need compilation?" to which I usually asnwer **No**.
+A **Yes** response leads to a slower installation, but can solve problems if you still have them after updating.
-Select and install all available updates.
-This may take a few minutes.
+    - This may take a few minutes.
+As long as you're seeing activity in the Console window, things are progressing.
+    - Eventually, you'll get a message that "The downloaded source packages are in ..." with a directory name.
+That's the sign that the updating is done.

-4. Finally, choose **File ...
-Quit R** from the top menu, and accept R Studio's request to save your workspace.
+5. Finally, choose **File ...
+Quit Session** from the top menu, and accept R Studio's request to save your workspace.
 This will eliminate the need to re-do these steps every time you work in R.

-## Installing a Single Package (Do when you need to add a new package)
+## Installing a Single Package

 If you want to install a single package, you can do so by finding the word **Packages** on the right side of your screen.

-- Click on the **Packages** menu to start installing the packages you'll need.
+1. Click on the **Packages** tab on the right side of your screen to start installing the packages you'll need.
-- Then click **Install**, which will bring up a dialog box, where you can type in the names of the packages that you need. these should be separated by a space or comma.
-- Be sure to leave the Install dependencies box checked.
+2. Click **Install**, which will bring up a dialog box, where you can type in the names of the packages that you need.
+These should be separated by a space or comma.
+Be sure to leave the Install dependencies box checked.
+    - A popup box may appear, asking "Do you want to install from sources the packages which need compilation?" to which I usually asnwer **No**.
+A **Yes** response leads to a slower installation, but can solve problems if you still have them after updating.
+    - This may take a few minutes.
+As long as you're seeing activity in the Console window, things are progressing.
+    - Eventually, you'll get a message that "The downloaded source packages are in ..." with a directory name.
+That's the sign that the updating is done.
+4.

 ## Updating Your Packages (About once per week)

 You should update your R packages about once a week, and also whenever you encounter a problem in R that you can't solve otherwise.

-- Click on the **Packages** tab on the right side of your screen, and click on **Update**.
+1. Select the **Packages** tab on the right side of your screen, and click on **Update**.

-- This will bring up a dialog box.
-Select and install all available updates.
+2. This will bring up a dialog box.
+I usually click **Select All**, then click **Install Updates**.

-- A popup box may ask you whether you want to install from sources the packages which need compilation.
-Yes is fine, but No is faster, usually.
+    - A popup box may appear, asking "Do you want to install from sources the packages which need compilation?" to which I usually asnwer **No**.
+A **Yes** response leads to a slower installation, but can solve problems if you still have them after updating.
-- This may take a minute or two, but definitely not more than five minutes.
+    - This may take a few minutes.
+As long as you're seeing activity in the Console window, things are progressing.
-- Choose **File ...
-Quit R** from the top menu, and accept R Studio's request to save your workspace.
+    - Eventually, you'll get a message that "The downloaded source packages are in ..." with a directory name.
+That's the sign that the updating is done.